hackforla/website/_communities/ui-ux.md

 ---
 name: UI/UX
-description: This group is needed as a space where UI and UX professionals from different projects can come together to share effective practices, give and get mentorship, set standards and create guides for new projects.
+description: This group creates a space where UI/UX designers and researchers from different projects can come together to share effective practices, give and get mentorship, set standards, and create guides for new projects.
 visible: true
 status: Active
 location: